petterjuan/Valentina-Montero/README.md

 ## ☁️ Deployment

-This application is configured for easy deployment with **Firebase App Hosting**.
-The `apphosting.yaml` file is included.
-To deploy, connect your GitHub repository to a Firebase project with App Hosting enabled.
+This application is ready for deployment on **Vercel**.
+Connect your GitHub repository to a Vercel project and configure the environment variables as listed in the `.env` section.
+Vercel will automatically build and deploy the application on every push to the `main` branch.